What Is Mortgage Refinancing?

 “It’s also important to work with a lender you can trust — one that understands your financial goals and will answer your questions openly and honestly,” Hayes says.

-You’ll likely need a new home appraisal to refinance your mortgage.
+Most lenders require a new home appraisal to refinance your mortgage.
 It helps the lender verify that your new loan matches the home’s current value.
-You might not need a new appraisal if you have an FHA loan, VA loan, or USDA loan, as those loans offer streamlined refinances.
+You might not need a new appraisal with a streamline refinance.

 After you’ve turned in all the paperwork, underwriting begins.
 The underwriter will examine your credit history, income, employment, savings, and debts.
-This process can take longer if your financial situation is complicated, but getting your paperwork ready in advance should make it easier.
+This process may take longer if your financial situation is complicated, but getting your paperwork ready in advance usually makes it easier.